Nynergy/vexes/README.md

 ## How can I use this library in my own programs?

-To see an example of how to use the library, take a look at the `main.cpp` file in the `src` directory.
-The actual source code of the library can be found in the `vexes.hpp` file in the `include` directory.
+All you have to do is include the `vexes.hpp` header file!
+For an example of how to use the library, check out the demos included with the repo, which you can compile yourself.
+Just run `make` from the base directory and it should create a `demos` directory.
+There you can find the binaries for the demos, and you can find the source code for them in the `src` directory.

 ## What can I expect to find in this library?